alvinxhan/PhyCLIP/README.md

 2. **GLPK** (GNU Linear Programming Kit, https://www.gnu.org/software/glpk/) is a free and open-source package intended for solving large-scale linear programming, mixed integer programming, and other related problems.

 #### Gurobi
-If you are a university user (i.e. you have internet access from a recognized academic domain, e.g. '.edu' addresss), we reccomend running PhyCLIP with the Gurobi optimizer.
+If you are a university user (i.e. you have internet access from a recognized academic domain, e.g. '.edu' addresss), we highly reccomend running PhyCLIP with the Gurobi solver.
 The easiest way to install Gurobi is via the Anaconda platform:

 1. Make sure you have Anaconda for Python 2.7 installed (see above).